flox/flox/README.md

 flox [my-project] $ exit    # <- Exit environment 💃.
 ```

+## ❓ Why

+We all build software on top of a dynamic set of tools,
+frameworks and packages, allowing us to move quickly and only
+build what’s necessary.
+However, each new wave of dev tooling
+innovation results in an entirely new set of dependencies that
+need to be managed.
+What starts as a simple app or microservice
+quickly grows complex, and
+turns into a expanding and fragmented supply
+chain.
+Flox brings reproducibility and consistency to complex
+software development lifecycles.

+## 📘 Origins

+Flox began its life during the deployment of Nix at
+the D. E. Shaw group, where it quickly proved invaluable
+by making Nix easier for newcomers and offering centralized
+control over packages.
+As a result, their successful project
+became one of the largest, most impactful enterprise deployments
+of Nix.

 ## 📫 Have a question?
 Want to chat?
 Ran into a problem?

 We are happy to welcome you to our [Discourse forum][discourse] and answer your